redbrick/static-site/source/_posts/2017-week-31-announce.md

 ---
 Dear Brickies,

 Exams in the distance, but we're nearly there!
-Too cheer you up, the hoodies have arrived!
+To cheer you up, hoodies have arrived!

 For those of you finishing college, good luck to you too, we'll miss you :(